-INPUTS PROCESSES/ACTIVITIES OUTPUTS OUTCOMES Empower DC staff time and organizational resources including: office space, phone lines, computers, DSL, paper, photocopying, postage Empower DC volunteer time Ivy City Residents including Civic Associations, Religious Organizations and Businesses Office of the Deputy Mayor for Planning and Economic Redevelopment.
+INPUTS PROCESSES/ACTIVITIES O OUTPUTS OUTCOMES staff time and organizational resources including: office space, phone lines, computers, DSL, paper, photocopying, postage Empower DC volunteer time Ivy City Residents including Civic Associations, Religious Organizations and Businesses Office of the Deputy Mayor for Planning and Economic Redevelopment.
 Council of the District of Columbia.
-Home Again Legislation Extensive community outreach Leadership Redevelopment and training for residents to reach an improved understanding of forces impacting the community Organizing residents into a cohesive group Developing residents ability to effectively advocate for themselves and their community Provide civic education to Ivy City residents i.e. grassroots advocacy training.
-Create Task Force as subset of Coalition Attendance/participations in national and citywide housing and economic Redevelopment advocate forums, meetings, etc. Met with pertinent District Government Officials and City Council Members.
-Monthly Meetings.
-Creating and distributing 100+ notices for each community meeting and event Planning and holding monthly community meetings with average 20 participants Provision of training on tenants rights and the Home Again Initiative Facilitated group process for naming coalition and writing mission statement Created working volunteer committees to address specific goals Crafted the Community Plan for Home Again In Ivy City Created the Home Again/Ivy City Task Force Created an outline of items to be negotiated regarding the Redevelopment Significantly increased civic participation amongst Ivy City residents Significantly increased awareness and responsiveness of elected and other government officials to the needs of the Ivy City community Media coverage of community demands Redevelopment/creation of affordable housing.
+Home Again Legislation Staff time and organizational resources including for residents to reach an improved understanding of forces impacting the community of forces impacting the community of forces impacting the community of the space, phone forces impact of the space, phone forces impact of the space, phone forces im Creating and distributing 100+ notices for each community meeting and holding monthly community meetings with average 20 participants Provision of training on tenants rights and the Home Again Initiative Facilitated group process for naming coalition and writing mission statement Created working volunteer committees to address specific goals Crafted the Community Plan for Home Again In lvy City Created the Home Again/lvy City Task Force Created an outline of items to be negotiated regarding the Redevelopment Significantly increased civic participation amongst Ivy City residents Significantly increased awareness and responsiveness of elected and other government officials to the needs of the Ivy City community Media coverage of community demands Redevelopment/creation of affordable housing.
 Sustainable Resident-led Coalition Improved quality of Ivy City residents (as part of overall project).